 - Managers seek permission from the senior management team prior to using any online learning journal.
-A risk assessment is completed with details on how the learning journal is managed to ensure children are safeguarded. - Staff adhere to the guidance provided with the system at all times.
+A risk assessment is completed with details on how the learning journal is managed to ensure children are safeguarded.
+We need to write this it fits in with the previous point about taking tablets home as well. - Staff adhere to the guidance provided with the system at all times.